jameshanlon/jameshanlon.github.io/content/heat-pump.md

                        caption="Electrical energy consumed in kWh.") }}

-Most obviously, electricity consumption during the winter months increases significantly when the heat pump is using around 10 kWh per day.
-There are two spikes in November and January where temperatures went below zero, with consumption going up close to 30 kWh per day.
-As expected, electricity consumption for hot water is more consistent throughout the year with an increase through the winter months.
+Most obviously, electricity consumption during the winter months increases significantly when the heat pump is using approximately 10 kWh per day.
+There are two spikes in November and January where temperatures went below zero, and at these times consumption went up close to 30 kWh per day.
+As expected, electricity consumption for hot water is more consistent throughout the year with a lesser increase through the winter months.
 The short periods where both drop to zero are due either to a holiday and the system being in 'absence' mode or a technical issue.
 Regarding the latter, these have only been due to a loss of pressure in the system, requiring a manual top up from the mains.
 The total electrical energy for heating for the year is 1.35 MWh and 1.04 MWh for hot water.